We enjoyed riding on an accessible steam train with South Devon Railway. Who doesn’t love a ride on a steam train!

-Once onboard, we settled down into the spacious buffet car, sat back and soaked up the sights, smells, and sounds of yesteryear.
+Once onboard, we settled down into the spacious buffet car and soaked up the sights, smells, and sounds of yesteryear.

 The 7-mile route takes you alongside the River Dart, we’d been tipped off that sitting on the right-hand side of the train offers the best views.

-When the train is in motion, it’s very tempting to stick your head out of the window, especially if you want to take photos of the engine doing its thing.
+When the train is in motion, it’s very tempting to stick your head out of the window, especially if you want to take photos of the engine.
 If you do, you’ll get a face full of black soot from the engine, be warned!

-The 90 minutes flew by and all too soon our trip on a steam train was over…
+The 90 minutes flew by, and our trip on a steam train was over…

 Once I’d removed the soot from my glasses and camera lens, we made our way to the gardens.
-If you can climb stairs, you can access the gardens over the bridge, obviously, we can’t so we set off down the road and under the bridge – watch out for cars coming under the bridge!
+If you can climb stairs, you can access the gardens over the bridge.
+We can’t so we set off down the road and under the bridge – watch out for cars coming under the bridge!

-We’d covered a lot of ground in Dartmoor and Bridget was feeling a bit fragile.
+We’d covered a lot of ground in Dartmoor, and Bridget was fragile.
 The prospect of shuddering on the gravel path in the gardens didn’t appeal, so I parked her up and bimbled on my own.

 Anyway, take a look around the gardens…

 Although we didn’t explore the full Dartmoor Otter and Buckfast Butterfly exhibition, we did have a look at the ants in reception.